Common Questions About Dental Crowns

 If your crown becomes loose, chips, or fractures, it can let bacteria underneath where it can reach the vulnerable interior of your tooth.
 This can quickly lead to decay if it goes untreated, so you should contact us right away to schedule an appointment.
 If you have a porcelain crown, small amounts of damage like a chip can be repaired pretty easily, but severely cracked or fractured crowns will need to be replaced.

 9. How long does nerve pain last after getting a dental crown?

 When crowns are placed for reasons other than a root canal, the procedure can sometimes irritate the nerve.
 This pain doesn’t always occur, but when it does, it should go away entirely over the course of the two-week healing process.
-If you have nerve pain that’s lasting longer than this, you should call and schedule an appointment with Dr. Doyon.
+If you have nerve pain that’s lasting longer than this, you should call and schedule an appointment.
 It could simply be that your crown needs to be adjusted, but it could also be a sign of a bigger issue.
-Either way, it’s best to get in to see Dr. Doyon as soon as possible—that way, he can identify the problem and get you feeling better in no time!
+Either way, it’s best to get in to see Dr. Fenn as soon as possible—that way, she can identify the problem and get you feeling better in no time!